logseq/logseq/README.md

 # 🙏 Thank You

 We want to express our sincere gratitude to our Open Collective sponsors, backers, and contributors.
 Your support and contributions allow us to continue developing and improving Logseq.
-Thank you for being a part of our community and helping us to make Logseq the best it can be!
+Thank you for being a part of our community and helping us make Logseq the best it can be!

 ## 💎 Our Sponsors